AlexanderLanin/homeassistant-sungrow/README.md

 ## Development

 For many things you can open this repository within a Codespace, but if you want access to your local inverter or home assistant you need to clone this repository.
+Best supported method is to use the devcontainer, which is a docker container with all the necessary tools and dependencies.
+(Use the "Reopen in Container" button in the lower right corner of VS Code)

 ### Development without docker